houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

     b.
 The length of `1(10)0(10)` is strictly less than the length of `11111111110000000000`.

     c.
-We can easily write a "decoding" function that returns `11111111110000000000` given `1(10)0(10)`.
+We can easily write a decompression function that returns `11111111110000000000` given `1(10)0(10)`.

 Our characterisation applies to all kinds of strings - without restriction.
-This is crucial because it means we can not only compress arbitrary strings but also compress programs themselves, and even compress strings into programs.
+This is crucial because it means that we can not only compress arbitrary strings but also compress programs themselves, and even compress strings into programs.
 Moreover, we have not imposed any limit on string length, allowing us to compress strings of arbitrary and unbounded length.
-For instance, consider the sequence of digits of π up to its `n`th digit.
-As `n` tends to infinity, the corresponding string grows arbitrarily long.
-Yet, this infinite family of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns the `n`th digit of π.
+For instance, consider the sequence of digits of π up to _n_ digits.
+As _n_ tends to infinity, the corresponding string grows arbitrarily long.
+Yet, this infinite family of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns π up to _n_ digits.
 In effect, we have compressed an unbounded sequence of strings into a single finite and bounded program.

 #### Perfect

 Thirdly, a compression algorithm is perfect if it returns the smallest possible compression of any given string.
-In other words, given a string S, the compression function `compress` is perfect if and only if `compress(S)` returns a compressed string S1 such that, for all compressions of S, S1 has the smallest length.
-For simplicity, we'll say that S1 is the minimal compression of S.
+In other words, given a string `SS`, the compression function `compress` is perfect if and only if `compress(SS)` returns a compressed string `S` such that, for all compressions of `SS`, `S` has the smallest length.
+For simplicity, we'll say that `S` is the minimal compression of `SS`.

 For example, `1(5*2)0(5*2)` also compresses `11111111110000000000`.
-Intuitively, `1(10)0(10)` is the better compression because it's shorter in length.
-Colloquially, `1(10)0(10)` is a more "perfect" compression than `1(5*2)0(5*2)`.
+Intuitively, `1(10)0(10)` is a better compression because it's shorter in length.
+Colloquially, `1(10)0(10)` is a "more perfect" compression than `1(5*2)0(5*2)`.

 Before wraping things up, note that our proof will only be considering binary strings, i.e. strings that only contains `0`'s and `1`'s.
 Actually, we will be proving that the perfect compression algorithm does not exist by considering the set of all possible binary strings denotated as `{0,1}*`.
-The latter is an infinite set that contains all possible pieces of information including all possible programs and data (It also includes the empty string).
-Consequently, we've unpacked our claim into:
+Despite this simple set The latter is an infinite set that contains all possible pieces of information including all possible programs and data (it also includes the empty string).
+This keeps our proof theoretically robust as one can easily imagine transition functions which maps any strings to the strings in `{0,1}*` Consequently, we've unpacked our claim into:

-> For all strings `S` in `{0,1}*`, there is no compression function `compress` such that `compress(S)` is the minimal compression of `S`.
+> For all strings `SS` in `{0,1}*`, there is no compression function `compress` such that `compress(S)` is the minimal compression of `SS`.

 This means that we cannot have a compression algorithm that will output the smallest possible compression of any given piece of data.